Developer Guide

 - Execute the command:

-edit 1 n/Basketball
+edit 1 n/Basketball - Execute the command:

 undo